 Margin scheme for VAT on second-hand goods

 The margin scheme is a special VAT scheme for entrepreneurs who trade in used goods.
+You only charge VAT on the profit margin, instead of on the selling price.
+Check which goods this applies to.
+And learn how to use the margin scheme.

 To which goods does the margin scheme apply?

-How do you calculate the VAT you have to pay with the margin scheme?
+How do you calculate VAT for the margin scheme?

 With the margin scheme, you do not calculate VAT on your turnover, but on the difference between the selling price and the purchase price of the goods: the profit margin.
-Are you selling at a profit?
-Then your profit margin is positive and you have to pay VAT.
-If you sell at a loss, you have a negative profit margin.
-In that case, you do not have to pay VAT, but you will not be refunded any VAT either.

 Sell margin goods with VAT